Ecohydrology: Damköhler numbers

 The Damkohler number is a unitless ratio that predicts whether the duration in which a particular nutrient or solute is in specific pool or flux of water will be sufficient time for a specific reaction to occur.

 Where T is the time of either the transport or the reaction.
 Transport time can be substituted for T exposure to determine if a reaction can realistically occur depending on during how much of the transport time the reactant will be exposed to the correct conditions to react.
 A Damkohler number greater than 1 signifies that the reaction has time to react completely, whereas the opposite is true for a Damkohler number less than 1.

 Darcy's Law

 Darcy's Law is an equation that describes the flow of a fluid through a porous medium.
-The law was formulated by Henry Darcy in the early 1800's when he was charged with the task to bring water through an aquifer to the town of Dijon, France.
+The law was formulated by Henry Darcy in the early 1800s when he was charged with the task to bring water through an aquifer to the town of Dijon, France.
 Henry conducted various experiments on the flow of water through beds of sand to derive the equation.

 Where Q is Discharge measured in m3/sec.
 K is hydraulic conductivity (m/s).
 A is cross sectional area that the water travels (m2).
 Where H is change in height over the gradual distance of the aquifer (m).
 Where L is the length of the aquifer or distance the water travels (m).